-The Government Finance Officers Association of the United States and Canada (GFOA) awards a Certificate of Achievement for Excellence in Financial Reporting for comprehensive annual financial reports (CAFR).
-The City is submitting this report to the GFOA for this prestigious award.
-In order to be awarded a Certificate of Achievement, the City had to publish an easily readable and efficiently organized CAFR that satisfied both generally accepted accounting principles and applicable program requirements.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City for its comprehensive annual financial reports (CAFR) for the fiscal year ended June 30, 2018.
+This was the fifth consecutive year that the City has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, the City had to publish an easily readable and efficiently organized CAFR that satisfied both GAAP and applicable program requirements.